mrltfygn/selenium-webdriver-cucumber/Assignments.md

 # Assignments

-All the files which you will need to edit in these assignments are located in **src/test/java/com/capgemini/steps** or **src/test/resources/features**.
+> All the files which you will need to edit in these assignments are located in **src/test/java/com/capgemini/steps** or **src/test/resources/features**.

+## Getting started

-> In IntelliJ, navigate to **src/main/java/com.capgemini/App** and run App.Java.
+1. In IntelliJ, navigate to **src/main/java/com.capgemini/App** and run App.Java.
-> In a chrome browser navigate to "localhost:8080".
+2. In a chrome browser navigate to "localhost:8080".

 ## Exercise 1